Kovnir/PlayQ-test-task/README.md

 ## Task

 1) Create an algorithm to find the number of nodes in the list.
 After the search, all values should remain in the original state.
 You don't have to modify `Container` class.
+Take care about performance and memory allocation. Сode should be covered with comments.
 2) Create a Unit Test for it.
 3) Visualize looped list as infinite scroll view in the new [Editor Window](https://docs.unity3d.com/ScriptReference/EditorWindow.html) as shown below. `Create new` button should create new `Container` instance with random node count.

 <img src="scroll.gif" width="400">

-All code must be optimal.